 Recovery Maintenance Workshop

 "Because people are not defined by a diagnosis or demographic, clients deserve a therapist that will treat them as an individual and not a category".
-Effective therapy begins with establishing a rapport and comfort level needed for a client to begin the process of disclosing personal data, struggles and goals.
-This is followed by a balance of further insight based exploration and concrete establishment of desired changes.
+Effective therapy begins with establishing a rapport and comfort level needed for a client to begin the process of disclosing personal data, struggles, and goals.
+This is followed by a balance of further insight-based exploration and concrete establishment of desired changes.
+As a mental health counselor committed to servicing the Financial District and Midtown East, NYC, Pamela will make sure that her clients are comfortable with each stage of the therapy to achieve favorable results.